Emerson College: Rebirth in the Historic Theater District

 The Colonial Theater was acquired in 2006; Emerson College built 372 dormitory rooms on top of the building while preserving the theater.

 John Zacharis became the tenth President of Emerson College and faced a college fractured by the failed move to Lawrence, Massachusetts.
 Over the course of two years, he worked to restore unity to the campus by purchasing a building at 180 Tremont Street, now called the Ansin Building.
 This purchase started a transition from Back Bay to the Boston Theater District.
 Zacharis went on medical leave in 1992 and died of leukemia shortly after.

-During Zacharis's leave, speech pathologist Jacqueline Weis Liebergott was appointed as Acting President and, a year later, inaugurated to become the first female president of the college.
+During Zacharis's leave, Jacqueline Weis Liebergott, then the college's vice president and academic dean, was appointed as Acting President and a year later was inaugurated as the college's first female president.
 Shortly after, she submitted a 10-year master plan to the Boston Redevelopment Authority which involved moving the college to the Washington Street Theatre District.

 In the mid-1990s, a planning document of the college's future plans was drafted and public hearings were held.
 The college also extended health care benefits to domestic partners of gay and lesbian faculty, administration and staff.
 Under the plan, dental coverage and tuition waivers were also available.

-That same year, the college debuted online with a $100,000 gift from Mrs. Mary E. Tufte.
+In December 1993, the college received a $100,000 gift from Mary E. Tufte, which funded its online debut in 1994.
 Financed by the contribution, The Tufte Lab was placed on the fourth floor of the Ansin Building and dedicated in Mrs. Tufte's honor.
 The lab was the catalyst for a telecommunications/fiber optic network installation, which was completed in October 1995.

 In addition, the college announced the purchase and restoration of The Little Building (1994) across the street from the Ansin Building and next to Emerson's Majestic Theatre.
-Restoration was completed on the facades of the college's buildings at 126, 128, 130, 132–134, 168 Beacon Street, and 21 Commonwealth Avenue.
+Restoration work on the facades of the college's buildings at 126, 128, 130, 132–134, 168 Beacon Street, and 21 Commonwealth Avenue was completed in 1994 and 1995.

 In 1998, Emerson purchased the Walker Building (Boston) at 120 Boylston.
 The building currently hosts the school's Department of Television, Radio, Film Production, the Institutional Advancement (Alumni and Development) department, and the Government and Community Relations department.
 It also contains the school's library and many of its classrooms.